 Our personal conclusions

-I had made this trip when I was very young and I had no memory except for some personal detail: my weekend was intense and full of beauties visited and how many were left out due to lack of time.
-A weekend isn’t really enough and if you have more time, it deserves a lot more depth.
+The weekend was intense and full of beauties visited and how many still to visit due to lack of time.
+A weekend is not really enough and if you have more time, it deserves a lot more study.

-I found a city very welcoming and full of services including the many toilets scattered and information points to ask for any need.
+I found a very welcoming city full of services including the many toilets scattered around and the information points to ask for any need.
 It may seem trivial, actually not, in my opinion.
-Very sociable people, available to give you advice or an indication, and ate very well.
-What can I say … the trip with taste was very satisfying and will be the reason for a next visit!
+Very sociable people, willing to give you advice or an indication, and ate very well.
+What can I say … the journey with taste was very satisfying and will be the reason for a next visit!